-ABAG and MTC are beginning work on Plan Bay Area 2050 to provide a roadmap for accommodating growth in our region over the next three decades.
-And we have already begun to explore pressing issues and possible challenges we may face with Horizon, our new initiative.
+PDAs are an important part of Plan Bay Area 2050, which will provide a roadmap for accommodating growth in our region over the next three decades.

 Visit the Plan Bay Area website: Get more details on PDAs, Horizon, and what’s in store for Plan Bay Area 2050.